RESEARCH

 Intrinsically disordered proteins

 Nearly one third of eukaryotic proteome is composed of intrinsically disordered proteins or proteins that contain intrinsically disordered domains.
-Such proteins play many important functional roles in cellular signaling, regulation and recognition.
+Such proteins play highly important functional roles in cellular signaling, regulation and recognition.
 Furthermore, many disease-related proteins are intrinsically disordered.
-We would like to better understand mechanisms of molecular recognition and complex formation that involve intrinsically disordered proteins and to elucidate their role in protein interaction networks.
+We would like to better understand the mechanisms of molecular recognition and complex formation that involve such proteins, their role in protein interaction networks and to elaborate approaches for modulating their functions inside cells.

-Protein-misfolding diseases (e.g. Alzheimer’s, Parkinson’s diseases and others) affect millions of people worldwide, however, the current understanding of these disorders is incomplete to develop efficient treatments.
+Protein-misfolding diseases (Alzheimer’s, Parkinson’s diseases and others) affect millions of people worldwide, however, the current understanding of these disorders is incomplete to develop efficient treatments.
 In these diseases, folded or unstructured proteins undergo conformational isomerization (misfolding) and self-assembly into toxic oligomers and amyloid fibrils.
-We aim at dissecting the molecular details of such molecular interconversions and identifying molecular targets for designing new drugs and diagnostics against protein-misfolding diseases.
+We aim at dissecting the molecular details of such molecular interconversions and identifying molecular targets for designing new drugs and diagnostics.